-Then utilize the ROS command-line tool rostopic to display Stretch's internal state information.
-For instance, to view the current state of the robot's joints, simply type the following in a new terminal.
+Then utilize the ROS command-line tool, rostopic, to display Stretch's internal state information.
+For instance, to view the current state of the robot's joints, simply type the following in a terminal.

 -n1, at the end of the command defines the count of how many times you wish to publish the current topic information.
 Remove the flag if you prefer to continuously print the topic for debugging purposes.

 Your terminal will output the information associated with the

 /joint_states topic.
 Your

 effort information may vary from what is printed below.